Where the winds dance so fierce and passerby enchant,

 I reach inside and into the fire, and I offer up a rose,

-They stand with grace and never tire, they break me into their row.
+They stand with grace and never tire, they break me in their row.

 We’ve but a night, you and I, to howl to the moon.